NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Archaeologist.md

 * * *

-While study is key to your success, a bit of magic is a helpful tool in discovering the secrets of the past.
-You gain detect magic, guidance, and read aura as occult innate cantrips.
+While study is key to your success, a bit of magic can be a helpful aid in discovering the secrets of the past.
+You can cast detect magic, guidance, and read aura as occult innate cantrips.

 ## [[Feats/Settlement Scholastics|Settlement Scholastics]] Feat 4